-Texas pesticide deaths: 4 children identified
+Texas pesticide deaths: Family was sick before fatal mixture, police say

 (CNN)The act of watering the ground after applying pesticide may seem innocuous, but it was enough to kill four children in Texas.

 One was a high school senior on the brink of graduation.
-The other three were her little brothers.
-The youngest was 7 years old.
+The other three were her little brothers; the youngest was 7 years old.

-So far, authorities believe Monday's deaths are accidental.
-But the circumstances continue to bewilder.
+On Tuesday, Amarillo police explained what went wrong: Some of the family members started feeling sick Monday after the pesticide was applied under their mobile home.
+So one of the residents tried to dilute it with water.

 How exactly did the children die?

-Someone applied a pesticide -- aluminum phosphide -- under a family's mobile home in Amarillo.

-Later, a family member used water in an attempt to wash away the pesticide, said Capt.
+After someone applied the pesticide -- aluminum phosphide -- under the mobile home, a family member tried to wash it away, said Capt.
 Larry Davis of the Amarillo Fire Department.
-It was not immediately clear why.

-But aluminum phosphide mixed with water creates toxic phosphine gas, which can be deadly.
+But aluminum phosphide mixed with water creates toxic phosphine gas, which can cause excess fluid in the lungs and respiratory failure.

 There were 10 people inside the mobile home at the time, Davis said.
-Emergency crews arrived at the home just after 5 a.m. after receiving a call that people there were sick.
+Emergency crews arrived at the home just after 5 a.m.
+Monday after receiving a call that people there were sick.

 In addition to the four children killed, five other people from inside the home were hospitalized.

 Who were the victims?